 The angel asks this question as a rebuke.
-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You should not ask me what my name is."
 (See: Rhetorical Question)

 It is wonderful

 It may be helpful to explain more explicitly why they should not ask his name.
 Alternate translation: "It is too wonderful for you to understand" (See: Assumed Knowledge and Implicit Information)